Move from spreadsheets to strategy. Learn front-line secrets to implementing a comp solution in our upcoming webinar | Register here

 Closing a pay gap

-If your organization’s goal is to close or narrow your pay gap, you’ll want to start by looking at your unadjusted pay gap—the big picture of any gender discrepancy in pay.
+In this case, we advise organizations to start with the unadjusted pay gap—the big picture of any gender discrepancy in pay.
 Even a small pay gap can mean that there is bias within your organization’s pay structure.
-After you’ve planned your response to the unstructured pay gap, you can move on to the structured gap”
+After you’ve planned your response to the unadjusted pay gap, you can then close the adjusted gap.

 How PayAnalytics by beqom can help